Anthropology

 - Eight of the ten courses required for the major must be Bowdoin anthropology courses.
 Up to two independent study or honors level courses advised by department faculty may be included in the eight Bowdoin courses required for the major.

-- With the approval of the department chair or the student’s anthropology major advisor, majors may count up to two elective courses, from among off-campus study courses, and/or other Bowdoin courses in related disciplines that contribute to the student's specific interests.
+- With the approval of the department chair or the student’s anthropology major advisor, majors may count up to two elective courses from among off-campus study courses and/or other Bowdoin courses in related disciplines that contribute to the student's specific interests.

 - One of the five courses required for the minor, with department approval, may be from off-campus study.

-- Only two 1000-level courses (1000–1999) may be counted toward the minor.
+- Only two 1000-level courses (1000–1999) may be counted toward major or minor.

 Independent Study

 Intermediate or advanced Independent Study courses allow students to pursue interests or passions in anthropology under the guidance of a department faculty member.
-Up to two semesters of intermediate- or advanced-level independent study (or honors) courses may be counted toward the major requirements.
+Up to two semesters of intermediate- or advanced-level independent study (or two semesters of honors) courses may be counted toward the major requirements.
 One semester of intermediate- or advanced-level independent study may be counted toward the minor requirements.
 Students most often pursue independent study courses during their junior or senior years.

 Departmental Honors